Capital Improvement Plan (CIP)

 What is the process of building a CIP?

-The annual capital improvement process is created for the purpose of developing a five-year or longer Capital Improvement Plan.
-The CIP process is intended to provide a format for departments and utilities to submit projects to the City Administrator and to the City Council while providing an objective means for reviewing and ranking capital projects.
+The annual capital improvement process is a process created for the purpose of developing a five-year Capital Improvement Plan.
+The five-year capital improvement process is for projects occurring in calendar years 2018-2022.
+The CIP process is intended to provide a format for departments and utilities to submit projects to the City Administrator and to the City Council, while providing an objective means for reviewing and ranking capital projects.

 As a part of the process, capital projects are evaluated based on if it meets legal mandates, removes or reduces hazards, advances a City Council goal, improves efficiency, maintains standard of service, supports economic development, improves service, facilitates new services, improves the quality of life or aesthetic values and offers a convenience.